9 Tips to Become a Better Driver

 6. Take Responsibility for Others

 I think this is one of the most important qualities to have as a driver: Show responsibility for other traffic participants.
-I’ve seen what appears to be the most rowdy drivers zoom through traffic and they were safer to have around then the grocery shopper.
+I’ve seen what appear to be the most rowdy drivers zoom through traffic and they were safer to have around then the grocery shopper.
 Why?
 Because the zoomer was paying attention and anticipating everybody else’s move, while the shopper didn’t even know the color of his own vehicle.

 7. Stay Calm

 Don’t get carried away.
 If the person behind you honks, maybe they don’t mean you but the guy both of you are waiting for, the one who’s just for the love of it not ready enough to use the green phase.
 Or it is indeed about you.
 It happens.
 But in any case, let’s wait with gestures until we’re sure what was going on.
-(Okay, this is a little note to self.)
+(This is also a little note to self.)

 8. Read the (Parking) Signs

 Just an observation when looking for parking: Read the signs.
 I can’t count the number of times when, at busy times and in crowded neighborhoods, there were perfectly valid and legit parking spaces because people didn’t read the signs, and didn’t realize that that temporary “no parking” thing was only going to be in effect starting the next day.
 Or was until 4 pm.
 Or just got forgotten.

 Anyone driving a car, drive.
 Independent of the carefully crafted suggestions in this post, ultimately it’s about using the car for what it’s there for: to drive.
 We should enjoy it.
 It’s fun.
 Let’s try to regard a car as more than just something to get from A to B. Maybe we can focus more on how we can use it to get from A to B. Let’s get better at it.
 Let’s become safer.
 Let’s become more responsible.
 Let’s become more efficient.
 Let’s become better drivers.